 Nyquist Theorem (or Sampling theorem)¶

-The Nyquist Theorem states that in order to adequately reproduce a signal it should be periodically sampled at a rate that is 2 times the highest frequency one wishes to record.
+The Nyquist Theorem states that in order to adequately reproduce a signal it should be periodically sampled at a rate that is atleast 2 times the highest frequency one wishes to record.

 t = np.linspace(0, 1, 1000)